Khhs167/LibBPF/README.md

 unsigned int size = fetched.size; // Fetch the size of the data
 ```
 This isnt the best explanation in the world, but i hope it helps.
 There is also code for making and serializing files.

+If you want better explanations, just create an issue asking for help, or join our [discord](https://discord.gg/wGuAHmyzBh)(the openability discord)!
+There are also examples if needed of course just check the `examples` folder!